CJHodgson/Agentic-Governance-Spec/README.md

 ---

 ## Standards alignment
-See Standards Alignment for how this specification relates to W3C, MCP, A2A, ICO DUAA guidance, and the EU AI Act.
+See [STANDARDS_ALIGNMENT.md](STANDARDS_ALIGNMENT.md) how this specification relates to W3C, MCP, A2A, ICO DUAA guidance, and the EU AI Act.

 ---